 Letters of Recommendation

-Three letters of recommendation are to be electronically submitted to PharmCAS.
-You will need at least one letter from a licensed pharmacists and two additional letters from an advisor or professor.
-It is also vital to build solid relationships with your professors, healthcare professionals, and employers.
+Letters of recommendation are to be electronically submitted to PharmCAS.
+The number of required letters varies by school.
+It is vital to build solid relationships with your professors, healthcare professionals, and employers.
 Keep in mind that it is important to gather your letters of recommendation in advance, do not wait until you start your application.
 You want give the individual you choose to recommend you plenty of time to write a strong letter that reveals your best qualities as a future OT.
 Letters of recommendation play an influential role in your acceptance so be sure to prioritize properly.
 Some of your classes here at Clemson may be large, and finding one on one time with your professors may become a challenge so I encourage all to utilize your resources and attend your professor’s office hours.

 Interview